 The most ancient eras in the history of Ethiopia are a mystery.
 It is known that perhaps even before the Christian era in Ethiopia there was a kingdom called Axumita, with the capital Axum.
 During this reign San Frumenzio, called by the natives “Father Pace”, brought Christianity to Ethiopia, to which a large part of the population adhered.

-According to Abbreviationfinder, the Axumite kings made many conquests in Arab land and in the sixth century they also conquered Yemen.
+According to Abbreviationfinder, an acronym site which also features history of Ethiopia, the Axumite kings made many conquests in Arab land and in the sixth century they also conquered Yemen.
 But these conquests ended in Arab land with the advent of Muhammad.

 In the twelfth century, the Axumite dynasty ended and among those that followed, the Salomonids, who waged a long and tenacious struggle, stood out in particular.